Gravitational matter-antimatter impact interactions: Performance of the impact model

 \subsection{The cosmological constant problem}

 The gravitation between particles and photons cannot be treated without considering the cosmological constant and the problem of a consistent interpretation within the standard model.
 The cosmological constant has to be many orders of magnitude smaller than predicted by the standard model.
-From the immense literature on this topic values of $10^{-122}$ to $10^{-46}$ can be quoted \citep[cf., e.g.][]{Abb88,Wei89,Mar12,Plaetal}.
+From the immense literature on this topic values of $10^{-122}$ to $10^{-46}$ can be quoted \cite[cf., e.g.][]{Abb88,Wei89,Mar12,Plaetal}.
 In line with our proposal, we find a suggestion by \citet{Lom19} very interesting that not every vacuum energy is gravitating.

-The gravitational impact model in Ref.~1 had assumed in Eq.~16 an emission coefficient $\eta_{\rm G} = c_0^2/(2 h)$ of gravitons by matter (half the intrinsic de Broglie frequency) with $c_0$ the speed of light and $h$ the Planck constant.
+The gravitational impact model in \citet{WilWilDwi} had assumed in Equation~16 an emission coefficient $\eta_{\rm G} = c_0^2/(2 h)$ of quadrupoles by matter (corresponding to half the intrinsic de Broglie frequency per kilogram) with $c_0$ the speed of light and $h$ the Planck constant.
 The justification for assuming half the frequency was that two emissions of virtual gravitons are involved per graviton emission.
 Do we have to adjust the emission coefficient in a matter-antimatter system with ambigravitons?
-The answer is no, because the direct interactions (see, e.g. Path~1a in Figure~\ref{fig:M_g_m}) and the indirect interactions (see, e.g. Path~3a in Figure~\ref{fig:AM_g_am}) equally contribute to the production of reduced gravitons in the case of matter particles and reduced antigravitons for antimatter particles.
+The answer is no, because the direct interactions (see Path~1a in Figure~\ref{fig:M_g_m}) and the indirect interactions (see Path~3a in Figure~\ref{fig:AM_g_am}) equally contribute to the production of reduced gravitons in the case of matter particles and reduced antigravitons for antimatter particles.
 Thus the proposed interaction between matter and matter particles will not change in an ambigraviton environment and, for reasons of symmetry, we can expect the same between antimatter and antimatter particles.